1dv032/syllabus/lectures/part_2/01_docker_I/slides.md

 ## Today's lecture

 * Containers
-    * History
+    * Some history
-    * From a software architecture perspective
+    * From a software perspective
 * Docker
   * What is Docker
   * Characteristics & basic concepts